switch-ch/omniauth-shibboleth/README.md

 To provide Shibboleth attributes via environment variables, we can not use proxy_balancer base approach.
 Currently we can realize it by using Phusion Passenger as an application container.
 An example construction pattern is shown in presence_checker application (https://github.com/toyokazu/presence_checker/).

-### development mode
+### debug mode

 When you deploy a new application, you may want to confirm the assumed attributes are correctly provided by Shibboleth SP.
-OmniAuth Shibboleth strategy provides a confirmation option :dev_mode.
-If you set :dev_mode true, you can see the environment variables provided at the /auth/shibboleth/callback uri.
+OmniAuth Shibboleth strategy provides a confirmation option :debug.
+If you set :debug true, you can see the environment variables provided at the /auth/shibboleth/callback uri.

     % vi config/initializer/omniauth.rb
     Rails.application.config.middleware.use OmniAuth::Builder do
-      provider :shibboleth, { :dev_mode => true }
+      provider :shibboleth, { :debug => true }
     end

 ## License (MIT License)